For very many years Saint Edmund’s Parish has had a Parish Pastoral Council.

 The present structure and organisation of the Parish Pastoral Council was established following the diocesan consultation “Seeking the Face of Christ” launched in December 2006 which led to the diocesan pastoral guidelines “Called to be a People of Hope” published in November 2008.

 Supported by the diocesan document “Pastoral Councils an implementation guide” the present Parish Pastoral Council was established in May 2010.

 The Code of Canon Law indicates the prime purpose of the Parish Pastoral Council:

 “In this council, which is presided over by the parish priest, Christ’s faithful, together with those who by virtue of their office are engaged in pastoral care in the parish, give their help in fostering pastoral action.”

 The diocesan document “Called to be a People of Hope” outlines the work of the Parish Pastoral Council as follows:

 • to investigate the pastoral activity of the parish,

 • to formulate practical conclusions to help the parish move forward.

-Further details are availabe by clicking on the tabs below.
-Incuded are minutes of joint meetings held with the Parsih Pastoral Council of Saint Anthony’s, Melksham.
+Further details are available by clicking on the tabs below.

 Father Vincent Curtis